Transform Your Organization Into A Network Of Teams - In 5 Steps

 The first step was to build a blueprint of the current way of working.
 All processes and their connections were mapped as best as they could be.
 This involved every employee to make sure results were accurate.
 These were collected via an online survey and in interviews.

 It should not come as a surprise that this revealed many processes and methods that were in desperate need of improvement.
-(This is one of the reasons we developed our own Corporate Rebels Survey.)

 After this detailed analysis, a project group was formed.
 They drafted a report that featured the blueprint (above), input from employees, and a list of practices that could improve the organization.
 It gave management a detailed view of all current tasks and processes.